CenturyLinkCloud/PublicKB/Servers/resizing-disks-in-linux-virtual-machines.md

 }}}

 <h3>Description</h3>
 <p>Server resource requirements change frequently as environments scale, with storage being the most often re-sized aspect of the environment.
-The Tier 3 control portal provides a self-service function to accommodate increased storage demands without any reboot necessary.
+The CenturyLink Cloud control portal provides a self-service function to accommodate increased storage demands without any reboot necessary.
 Non-boot and swap disks on a Linux VM will automatically be expanded and have their file systems expanded to reflect expanded storage.</p>

 <h3>Steps</h3>
 <ol>